canonical/opensearch-operator/docs/how-to/optimize-cluster-performance.md

 ---
 myst:
   html_meta:
-    description: "Optimize Charmed OpenSearch performance using testing and production profiles to configure resources and JVM heap size."
+    description: Optimize Charmed OpenSearch performance using testing and production profiles to configure resources and JVM heap size.
 ---

 (how-to-optimize-cluster-performance)=

 # How to optimize cluster performance with profiles

 This guide shows how to configure performance profiles for Charmed OpenSearch to match your workload requirements.

 Charmed OpenSearch supports two profiles:

-* **`testing`** — lightweight workloads (1 GB heap, minimum 1 node)
+- **`testing`** — lightweight workloads (1 GB heap, minimum 1 node)
-* **`production`** — production workloads (50% RAM heap, minimum 3+3 nodes)
+- **`production`** — production workloads (50% RAM heap, minimum 3+3 nodes)

 ## Deploy with the `testing` profile

 `testing` is the default profile, so it applies when `profile` is not set.
 To set it explicitly:

 ```shell
 juju deploy opensearch --channel=2/stable --config profile=testing
 ```

 The `testing` profile allows a single node and sets JVM heap to 1 GB.
 TLS is still required.

 ```{note}
 A warning will appear in logs indicating the testing profile is active.